 Why Should You Bring Your Pet to Northwest Referrals for BOAS Surgery?

 Here at Northwest Referrals, we hold the welfare of animals at the heart of all that we do.
 We want to improve the health of every pet that we have in our care.
 We work with other veterinary practices, accepting referrals for surgery, or directly with pet owners.
 We can treat insured and non-insured animals, and will always work with you, to make the process as affordable as possible.
-Beware of your insurance, as some insurance companies won’t cover certain brachycephalic surgery.
+Beware of your insurance, as some insurance companies won’t cover certain brachycephalic surgeries.
 Whatever your situation, we will always keep the health and happiness of your pet at the centre of what we do, and work with you to ensure that your pet can have a long and happy life.
 If you are a referring vet, or a pet owner, and want to learn more about what we do, take a look at our soft tissue surgery page.